Matthew-Burfield/Matthew-Burfield.github.io-old/_posts/projects/2017-02-02-the-game-of-life.markdown

 I also started using eslint with airbnb rules for this project, which gives me more confidence that I'm writing my code to a high standard.

+This was also the first time I'd used FlexBox for css styling.
+It's so much easier than I was expecting!
+I imagine I'll be using flexbox heaps in the future!